Academia-API/Larson_Kapita_API/README.md

 ## RESULTS OF THE LEVEL 7 ACADEMIC TEST

-your api has passed all the tests, as was shown in the assessment of the level 7 test Thank you very much for your collaboration and your confidence in us.
+your api has passed all the tests, as was shown in the assessment of the level 7 test, Thank you very much for your collaboration and your confidence in us.
 Larson-API has been selected as one of Academia's top 5 best-performing api.
 It wasn't easy for you to do it in such a hurry under such extraordinary pressure.
 You can see the tests passed by the great machine performance examiner